 5. Microsoft introduced some evidence that Netscape was involved in 22% of PC shipments.
 Among the problems with that number is that it includes all instances in which Netscape's browser was included in the box or on a disk -- instances in which the consumer is unlikely to actually use the browser.
 By contrast, Microsoft's browser is preinstalled on the desktop 100% of the time.

-6. Even if that were true, it would not be a defense because Microsoft's conduct was intended to (and did) reduce the ability and incentive of Netscape to continue to invest
+6. Even if that were true, it would not be a defense because Microsoft's conduct was intended to (and did) reduce the ability and incentive of Netscape to continue to invest in product improvements.

 7. Microsoft's internal documents recognize that Microsoft's browser is seen as a "commodity product" with no significant advantages.
 (See, e.g., GX 173).
 Microsoft's primary "evidence" to the contrary consists of little more than ambiguous press articles, none of which link any increase in the quality of Internet Explorer to its gains in usage share.
 (See PJPF Part VII.A ¶ 381.3.3).